nikitabhure1999/jenkins-cicd-terraform-aws/README.md

 The overall goal of this playbook is to set up Jenkins and Docker on the EC2 instance, configure Maven for build automation, and ensure these tools are ready for use in a development or CI/CD environment.

-##**Step 5: Provisioning AWS Infrastructure using Terraform and Ansible Playbook**
+## **Step 5: Provisioning AWS Infrastructure using Terraform and Ansible Playbook**

 1. `Terraform init`

 - prepares your environment and configures everything Terraform needs to interact with your infrastructure.

 ![Image4](https://github.com/gurpreet2828/Jenkins-CICD/blob/47b28cca86aff817a0d18ae3a7d99cb69b7591f3/Images/Image4.png "Image4")

 2. `terraform fmt`

 - used to **automatically format** your Terraform configuration files to a standard style.
 It ensures that your code is consistently formatted, making it easier to read and maintain.

-3.  `Terraform validate`
+3. `Terraform validate`:

 - used to **check the syntax and validity** of your Terraform configuration files.
 It helps you catch errors in the configuration before you attempt to run other Terraform commands, like terraform plan or terraform apply.

 ![Image5](https://github.com/gurpreet2828/Jenkins-CICD/blob/47b28cca86aff817a0d18ae3a7d99cb69b7591f3/Images/Image5.png "Image5")

 4. `terraform plan`

 - used to **preview the changes** Terraform will make to your infrastructure based on the current configuration and the existing state.
 It shows what actions will be taken (such as creating, modifying, or deleting resources) when you apply the configuration

 - Before running terraform apply to check exactly what changes Terraform will make.

 5. `Terraform apply`

 - executes the changes required to reach the desired state of your infrastructure as defined in your configuration files.
 It creates, updates, or deletes resources after showing a preview and asking for your approval (unless auto-approved).